Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-Let us assume by contradiction that $\b^*=\un\b$ (we implicitly consider $\a_D^\pm(c^*,\un\b)$ to be defined, otherwise no intersection can occur).
+Let us assume by contradiction that $\b^*=\un\b$ (we implicitly suppose that $\hat\b(c^*)\leq\un\b$, otherwise no intersection can occur at $\un\b$).
 By evaluating some of the derivatives of the curves with respect to $\b$ at $(c^*,\un\b)$, we will show that $c^*$ is not the first value of $c$ for which the curves intersect, obtaining a contradiction.

 We consider the following derivatives

 and assume for example that $\a_d^-(c^*,\un\b)=\a_D^+(c^*,\un\b)$ (the case $\a_d^+(c^*,\un\b)=\a_D^-(c^*,\un\b)$ can be treated analogously).